- When we use the word backbone, we mean the following parts of the system:

 At the center point a few larger energy projects can be connected to the grid.
 Larger means anything thats provides or needs 32 Amps or more at DC grid Voltage (42V +/- 15%).

-The six cabinets at the endpoints of the hexagon shaped grid are meant for smaller projects, villages and single users.
-There are a lot of 16A and 4A connections available in these cabinets.
+six (we start with) one or two cabinets at the endpoints of the (hexagon shaped @ six cabinets) grid are meant for smaller projects, villages and single users.
+There are some 16A and more 4A connections available in these cabinets.
 There is no possibility to connect larger projects here.
 Peak power is allowed to be quite a bit higher.
 The circuit breakers are DC rated C curve types.
 Doubling the current for a few seconds does not trip the breakers.

 The cabling between the cabinets is standard 6mm2 or 10mm2 copper with five conductors.
 One conductor for earth, two for negative and two for positive DC.
 Each of the negative or positive wires is protected on both sides of the cable by a 32A circuit breaker.
 This way we can assure breakers trip magnetically when two conductors are shorted.
 The breakers will trip thermally if a cable gets overloaded for a prolonged time.
 The cables are all the same in length.